Justintime50/harvey/README.md

 Harvey works!
 But just barely.
 There is a LOT to do to make this production ready, especially if used by multiple users:

 - Authentication
-- Documentation
 - Remove `requirements` and put them in setup (prod & dev)
 - Add `pylint-exit` as a shell function that can be called upon in `harvey.sh` files
 - Fix `latin` encoding for logs which messes with output
 - Need to add some logic to flush logs after a certain date?
 - Add logic to webhooks to only build on the master branch commits (possibly based on the `refs` attribute in the GitHub json?)
 - Introduce try/catch logic to ensure each step of the process works correctly
-- Fix the need for double tags when building
 - Ensure that tests fail with code `exit 1` so that the build phase/deploy isn't triggered
 - Figure out a good way to implement a docker-in-docker concept (which yes, is tricky and bad - but people may want to test their docker containers)
 - Explore dockerizing this project (difficult as we use the Docker socket to connect to the docker instance - putting this inside Docker makes connecting difficult)